tiagolimavenancio/curriculum/README.md

 ## Courses

 * NodeJS - The Complete Guide (incl.
-MVC, REST APIs, GraphQL) in Udemy (2018)
+MVC, REST APIs, GraphQL) on Udemy (2018)
-* Progressive Web Apps (PWA) - The Complete Guide in Udemy (2018)
+* Progressive Web Apps (PWA) - The Complete Guide on Udemy (2018)
-* Build Web Apps with Vue JS 2 & Firebase in Udemy (2018)
+* Build Web Apps with Vue JS 2 & Firebase on Udemy (2018)
-* Vue JS Essentials with Vuex and Vue Router in Udemy (2018)
+* Vue JS Essentials with Vuex and Vue Router on Udemy (2018)
+* Accelerated JavaScript Training on Udemy (2017)
-* The Complete Ruby on Rails Developer Course in Udemy (2015)
+* The Complete Ruby on Rails Developer Course on Udemy (2015)
-* Learn Ruby on Rails from Scratch in Udemy (2015)
+* Learn Ruby on Rails from Scratch on Udemy (2015)
-* The Complete iOS 11 Developer Course Beginner To Advanced in Udemy (2014)
+* The Complete iOS 11 Developer Course Beginner To Advanced on Udemy (2014)

 ---